marsbroshok/mlops-labs/lab-12-kfp-pipeline/README.md

 ### Building the training image

-The training step in the pipeline employes the AI Platform Training component to schedule a  AI Platform Training job in a custom container.
-If you walked through the `lab-11-caip-trainer` lab the trainer image was already pushed to your project's Container Registry.
-If you did not, you can build and push the image using the below commands.
+The training step in the pipeline employes the AI Platform Training component to schedule a  AI Platform Training job in a training container.

+You need to build the training container image before you can run the pipeline.

 MAKE SURE to update the Dockerfile in the `trainer_image` folder with the URI pointing to your Container Registry.